 Nathan Cook is a U.S. Army veteran and professional fine artist currently studying Studio Art at the University of Arkansas at Little Rock and minoring in Business Information Systems.
 Nathan was a proud member of the 1st Brigade Combat Team, 87th Infantry Regiment (Task Force Summit) at Ft.
 Drum, NY.
-He honed his skills under the guidance of artist Rickey Sikes while being personally mentored by artist Krista Schoening.
-His artistic influences range from the experimental techniques of Russell Mills to the evocative works of Francis Bacon, Lucian Freud, and Vincent van Gogh.

 -